There are many great things to do in Madrid.

 If you fancy Spanish Tapas, head to La Latina for the best tapas bars or Calle de Cava Baja, the city’s most famous tapas street.

-To make the most of Madrid’s incredible food scene, you may want to join a guided food tour.
-Here are some good options:
+To make the most of Madrid’s incredible food scene, you may want to join a guided food tour such as this one or this one.

 Enjoy a good drink